cjmet/Sandbox_Web/README.md

   - [ ] Scan historical shortForecasts for keyword parsing to create icons
 - [ ] Shrink the Header on Scroll, then sticky it

 ## Questions

 - [ ] Is there a way to move getlocation into getforecast? instead of location being required to call forcast?
 - [ ] async await vs callback?
 - [ ] can you await function(callback)?
 - [ ] how to mix await functionAsync and functionCallBack patterns?
-  - [ ] Group Functions Together?
+- [ ] Group functions and multiple script files together?
 Bundle Them?
-  - [ ] Is there a way to use HTML in #element::before { content: "text" }
+- [ ] Is there a way to use HTML in #element::before { content: "some content" }
 - [ ] How do I add accessibility to a weather widget with a tooltip popup for the forecast?
 - [ ] Help with fetch caching and syntax
 - [ ] Is there a way to lockout an async function so that it isn't called twice at the same time from different sources?
+The Weather task is linked to the widget in the header and an on-demand button.
+If both were called simultaneously bad things would probably result.
 - [ ] I'm probably using to many divs.
 How can I Improve this?

 ## Notes